Myrena Mercken UKCP (Reg’d), AFT, MSc Family and Systemic Psychotherapy

 Full member of the Association for Family Therapy and Systemic Psychotherapy (AFT)

-My experience includes research, life and work in Asia, work with families with a wide variety of high levels of need and in crisis situations (including dependency on drugs and alcohol), support with parenting and emotional self-regulation relating to anger, anxiety and depression.
+My experience includes research, life and work in Continental Europe, Asia and the UK, work with families with a wide variety of high levels of need or in crisis situations, support with parenting and emotional self-regulation relating to anger, anxiety and depression.

 Accredited register membership